 Creating medical devices for a wide variety of applications often requires the use of a manufacturing method that allows you to insert a component into the molded part.
 Doing so offers several benefits such as improved sanitation, reduced risk of intellectual property theft, and increased part strength.
 Reaction injection molding is one of the most effective manufacturing methods for encapsulating materials without harming sensitive components often included in medical devices.
 For more information regarding encapsulating and overmolding in the medical device industry, consult this comprehensive guide.

 When designing parts, there are many different ways you can insert an item inside.
-Three of the most used methods for molding items into products include overmolding, potting, and encapsulation.
+Three of the most used methods for molding items into products include medical overmolding, potting, and encapsulation.
 At Rimnetics, we focus on encapsulation and overmolding.
-While many people view encapsulation, potting, and overmolding as synonymous processes, they have slight yet distinct differences that set them apart from one another.
+While many people view encapsulation, potting, and overmolding as synonymous processes, they have slight yet distinct differences that set them apart from one another; you should consider these when choosing a part molding process.
 Below, we will discuss how each of these processes differ.

 – Encapsulation – Encapsulation involves coating or entrapping a component or material within the molded resin.
 Unlike potting, the component and hardened resin are ultimately removed from the mold.
 A shell is not needed as the molded part itself becomes the integral part of the encapsulation.

-Reaction injection molding provides the unique opportunity to encapsulate parts.
-Encapsulation is only possible with reaction injection-molded parts because of the lower temperature and pressures which occur during the RIM process.
+Reaction injection molding in the medical device industry provides a unique opportunity to encapsulate parts.
+Encapsulation is only possible with reaction injection-molded parts because of the lower temperature and pressure in the RIM process.
 Such low pressures and temperatures of the polyurethane molding resin allow items to be encapsulated without harming their interior components.
 Even sensitive items such as circuit boards, batteries, and antennas can be encapsulated in reaction injection molded parts while maintaining the same level of functionality.

 In addition to the low temperature and pressure that reaction injection molding occurs at, it is also worth mentioning RIM’s low viscosity in relation to its encapsulation abilities.
 When you use other common molding processes such as injection molding, a paste with a thick consistency similar to that of peanut butter is injected into a mold.
 The thickness of the paste often damages items that the manufacturer may attempt to overmold or encapsulate.
 Because reaction injection molding involves injecting a liquid with a consistency similar to motor oil rather than thick peanut butter at a lower temperature and pressure, without damage, wear, and tear is inflicted on the items being encapsulated.